EternityForest/hardlinep2p/DrayerDBSpec.md

 ### null

 This is how we solve tombstoning.
 You don't usually erase you set to null.

+#### Null Propagation
+When you set to null, all descendants are unreachable, and you CAN silent delete them(actually delete the physical DB row).

+HOWEVER, when you set to null because of an external sync, you can only silent delete the direct descendants.
+The rest become orphans.

+The reason is the Malicious Reordering Attack.

+#Locally generated records have unlimited propagation.
+Externals are limited to 1.
+#Thid is because we could move B out of A than delete A.
+#An attacker could make the delete happen before the move.

+#With no propagation limit, children of B would be silent deleted.
+#We might still have them, but we would not know we needed to send them because they never changed.

+#With a limit of 1, if the move happens afterward, the move will restore B's existence in a new place,
+#Making all it's children that never got deleted to begin with no longer orphans.

+#### Data Leak
+This has the problematic property that you would delete more on your node than others would.
+This would leave you without any way to list what unreachable records others have!!!!

+To prevent this, it is therefore best to to only EVER use a depth of 1.

+This keeps our state consistent with the global state and lets us manually look through unreachables and null them out if they are sensitive.

 Nulls can have these properties: